webutech/react-redux-handson-training/PJS-US_02 [Function].md

 * [Reference](#reference)

 ## User Story
-- It should have a way to add issue using function
+- It should have a way to add an issue in the issues list using function
-- It should have a way to display issues using function
+- It should have a way to display issues list using function
-- It should have a way to change a issue using function
+- It should have a way to change an issue in the issues list using function
-- It should have a way to delete a issue using function
+- It should have a way to delete an issue from issues list using function

 ## Code Snippet

-### It Should have a way to add issue using function
+### It should have a way to add an issue in the issues list using function
 ```
  function addIssue(issue){
   issues.push(issue);